 *Now offering a customized AI Opportunities Strategy, AI looks like the next mega-cycle in investing.
 McKinsey estimates that it could be worth $4.4 trillion annually.
 Marc Andreessen says, " AI is quite possibly the most important – and best – thing our civilization has ever created, certainly on par with electricity and microchips, and probably beyond those." please reach out for more details on AI Strategy

-Looking forward the market will focus on geopolitics, earnings, the latest in AI, and the Fed.
+Looking forward the market will focus on the latest in AI, geopolitics, rates, and a new Fed Chair.